Get Answers to Your Frequently Asked Questions about Car Accidents

 Examination Under Oath (EUO) is a right that the insurance company has to hold an official proceeding where you, the insured, are questioned about your accident under oath and in the presence of a court reporter.
 If you refuse to be examined under oath, you may be violating the terms of your insurance contract and automatically lose out on any benefits you’re entitled to.
 Before submitting to an Examination Under Oath, make sure you talk to an experienced car accident lawyer first so that you know your rights and don’t inadvertently sabotage your claim.

-If you’ve been injured due to the negligent actions of another party, you have four years from the date of your accident to file a personal injury claim.
+If you’ve been injured due to the negligent actions of another party, you have two years from the date of your accident to file a personal injury claim.
 This is officially called the statute of limitations.
 In most cases, your lawsuit will be automatically dismissed if you miss this important deadline.

 At Armando Personal Injury Law, we represent our clients on a contingency fee basis.
 That means you only have to pay if we win.
 We also offer a free case evaluation to all potential clients, meaning you don’t have to pay any upfront costs for us to work on your case.